There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

 Contests and giveaways can be extremely powerful if carried out properly.
 With a little prize, powerful marketing and precise targeting, a simple contest can generate a massive buzz around your blog, leading to traffic spikes, likes and comments.
 Following tools provide the right set of features to create memorable, creative and exciting giveaways.

 31. Rafflecopter – Rafflecopter makes it extremely easy to set-up, manage and run giveaways on your blog, website or social networks.
-If you wish to collect emails, you can easily integrate Rafflecopter with the popular email providers like MailChimp, AWeber and Get Response.
+If you wish to collect emails, you can easily integrate Rafflecopter with popular email providers like MailChimp, AWeber and Get Response.
 You can also add multiple entry options and assign different point values.

 32. WooBox – WooBox is a little more than just a regular contest app.
-It gives you the ability to create & run photo and video contests, polls, quizzes, general giveaways, coupons and more.
+It gives you the ability to create & run photo and video contests, polls, quizzes, general giveaways, coupons and so much more.
 The tool can be easily integrated with your site or Facebook page.

 33. Gleam – Gleam.io is a promo tool that allows you to create and manage contests from a simple, intuitive dashboard.
 It offers multiple combinations of entry methods and the choice of creating your own custom actions.
-Gleam is also flexible when it comes to 3rd part integrations.
+Gleam is also flexible when it comes to 3rd party integrations.